prudvi-coder/Stats507-coursework/README.md

 # Stats507-coursework
-Coursework for Stats 507 at University of Michigan - Ann Arbor
+Coursework for Stats 507( Data Science and Analytics using Python) at University of Michigan - Ann Arbor